Wisdom Tooth Extraction And Cost In Bangalore

 Stitches.
 You may have stitches that dissolve within a few weeks or no stitches at all.
 If your stitches need to be removed, call your dentist or schedule an appointment to have them taken out.

-The Cost of Surgical extraction of an impacted Tooth at Diva Dental Clinics Bangalore depends on the position of the tooth impacted.
+The Cost of Surgical extraction of an impacted Tooth at Diva Dental Clinic In Bangalore depends on the position of the tooth impacted.